axibase/atsd/rule-engine/functions-property.md

 * `<property_type>:[<key>=<value>[,<key>=<value>]]:*`
 * `<property_type>:[<key>=<value>[,<key>=<value>]]:*abc*`

-The function returns an empty list if the entity, property or tag is not found.
+Returns an empty list if the entity, property or tag is not found.

-To access the n-th element in the collection, use square brackets `[index]` or `get(index)` method (starting with 0 for the first element).
+To access the `n`-th element in the collection, use square brackets `[index]` or `get(index)` method, starting with `0` for the first element.

 Examples: